-We will also provide timely notices of any material events to the MSRB, in not more than ten Business Days after the occurrence, thereof, of any of the following events:

-- (i) Principal and interest payment delinquencies; - (ii) Nonpayment related default, if material; - (iii) Unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) Unscheduled draws on credit enhancements reflecting financial difficulties; - (v) Substitution of credit or liquidity providers, or their failure to perform; - · (vi) Adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability.
-Notices of Proposed Issue (IRS Form 5701-TED) or other material notices or determinations with respect to the tax status of Obligations, or other material events affecting the tax status of Obligations; - (vii) Modifications to rights of Holders of Bond Obligations, if material; - · (viii) Bond Obligation call, if material and tender offers; - (ix) Defeasances; - (x) Release, substitution, or sale of property securing repayment of Bond Obligations, if material; or - · (xi) Rating changes; - (xii) Bankruptcy, insolvency, receivership, or similar event of DART, which shall occur as described below; - (xiii) The consummation of a merger, consolidation, or acquisition involving DART or the sale of all or substantially all of its assets, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; and - (xiv) Appointment of a successor or additional paying agent/registrar or change in the name of the Paying Agent/Registrar, if material. - (xv) Incurrence of a Financial Obligation of DART, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a Financial Obligation of DART, any of which affect security holders, if material; and

-(xvi) Default, event of acceleration, termination event, modification of terms or other similar events under the terms of a Financial Obligation of DART, any of which reflect financial difficulties.
+The Authority will notify the MSRB in a timely manner not in excess of ten (10) business days after the occurrence of the event, of any of the following events with respect to the Bonds, to the extent applicable: (1) principal and interest payment delinquencies; (2) nonpayment related defaults, if material; (3) unscheduled draws on debt service reserves reflecting financial difficulties; (4) unscheduled draws on credit enhancements reflecting financial difficulties; (5) substitution of credit or liquidity providers, or their failure to perform; (6) adverse tax opinions, the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; (7) modifications to rights of holders of the Bonds, if material; (8) Bond calls, if material, and tender offers; (9) defeasances; (10) the release, substitution, or sale of property securing repayment of the Bonds, if material; (11) rating changes; (12) bankruptcy, insolvency, receivership or similar event of the Authority, (13) the consummation of a merger, consolidation or acquisition involving the Authority or the sale of all or substantially all of the assets of the Authority other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; (14) appointment of a successor or additional trustee or name change of a trustee, if material; (15) incurrence of a financial obligation of the Authority, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a financial obligation of the Authority, any of which affect security holders, if material; and (16) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the Authority, any of which reflect financial difficulties.

-For these purposes, any event described in the immediately preceding clause (xii) is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent, or similar officer for DART in a proceeding under the United States Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of DART, or if such jurisdiction has been assumed by leaving the existing governing body, and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court of governmental authority having supervision or jurisdiction over substantially all of the assets or business of DART.
+For the purposes of (A) the event numbered (12) above, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the City in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Authority or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Authority, and (B) the events numbered 15 and 16 above and the definition of financial obligation in this Section the Authority intends the words used to have the same meanings as when they are used in the Rule, as evidenced by SEC Release No. 34-83885, dated August 20, 2018.

-In addition, we will provide timely notice of any failure by us to provide information, data, or financial statements in accordance with our agreement under the Rule.
+In addition, the Authority will provide timely notice to the MSRB of any failure by the Authority to provide information, data, or financial statements in accordance with its agreement described above under "- Annual Reports.